gravitational/teleport/rfd/0057-prefill-trusted-cluster-yaml-webui.md

 - `web_proxy_addr`: the user needs to know or ask the root admin.
 - `role_map`: the user needs to know the roles in the remote (root) cluster and decide how to map to theirs.

 Unless the user has access to the root cluster, they are not likely to know most of this information and will have to ask the root’s administrator.
+Even if the the same person has access to both clusters, it may be tough to fill some of the fields.

-Then, after saving the YAML to a local file, the user can run `tctl create trusted-cluster.yaml` to add the root cluster.
+Then, after saving the YAML to a local file, the user can run `tctl create trusted-cluster.yaml` to add the root cluster, or use the web UI to do that.

-The current process only sees things by the perspective of the leaf, not the root.
+The current process only sees things by the perspective of the leaf, not the root, which can be confusing to people looking to add a **leaf**.

 ### Proposal

-Differentiate between adding a **leaf** and a **root** cluster and fill the YAML with available data.
+Differentiate in the UI between adding a **leaf** and a **root** cluster and fill the YAML with available data.

 The button on `Trust` screen currently has the label `CONNECT TO ROOT CLUSTER`.
 We can change it to `CONNECT CLUSTER` and prompt the user to connect a `Leaf` or `Root` cluster.

+Then, have different flows to each use case:

 **Adding a Leaf Cluster from the root:**